Skip to content

 Best Chinese Vocabulary & Flashcard Tools

-Building vocabulary systematically is the single biggest lever in Chinese learning.
-Spaced repetition software (SRS) is the proven method — here are the best tools for it.
+Building vocabulary systematically is the biggest single lever in Chinese learning.
+Spaced repetition software (SRS) is the proven method — start by finding your level, then drill the right words.

 Anki Free (desktop/Android)

-The gold standard for spaced repetition flashcards.
-Not pretty, but extremely powerful.
-The AnkiWeb library has hundreds of pre-made Chinese decks including HSK 1–9 word lists.
-The desktop and Android versions are free; iOS costs a one-time fee.
+The gold-standard open-source SRS.
+Not pretty, but extremely powerful, and the AnkiWeb library has hundreds of pre-made Chinese decks including full HSK 1–9 word lists.
+Free on desktop and Android; iOS is a one-time paid app.
+Choose this if you want maximum control and don’t mind a technical setup.

 apps.ankiweb.net

-Best for: Self-directed learners comfortable with a technical setup.
+Best for: Self-directed learners who want a free, fully customizable engine.

 Category 3